mtceballos/SIRENAdoc/SIRENAfunctions.rst

     - Check if input FITS file have been simulated with TESSIM or XIFUSIM
     - To calculate *aducnv* (conversion factor between arbitrary units and A)...
     - ...or read ``ADU_CNV``, ``I_BIAS`` and ``ADU_BIAS``
+    - Get structure of input FITS file columns
-    - Read keywords to transform to resistance space
+    - Read info to transform to resistance space
     - Read and check other input keywords
     - Read other necessary keywords from ANY HDU
     - Calculate the sampling rate
         - By using keywords in input FITS file (from ``DELTAT`` or ``TCLOCK``+``DEC_FAC`` or ``NUMROW``+``P_ROW``)
         - If necessary read the sampling rate from input FITS file (from the ``HISTORY`` in the *Primary* HDU)
         - If not possible, provide an error message to include DELTAT (inverse of sampling rate) in the input FITS file
-    - Get structure of input FITS file columns
     - Initialize variables and transform from seconds to samples
     - Declare variables
     - Create structure to run Iteration